talentprotocol/public-docs/README.md

 ## How to Update Docs

+You'll need to have a `.env` file with a `TALENT_PROTOCOL_API_KEY` as access to the Talent Protocol API is required to auto-generate some of the documentation.
+Any working key will work, you can grab one from our [developer page](https://app.talentprotocol.com/developers),

 ### Data Points

 The data points pages are updated automatically.
 Whenever a new data point is published (process that takes place in the `talent-api` repository),